When trying to prevent illness and prevent disease you can use immune booster supplements to help.

 Vitamin D improves immune response to infections.
-This critical vitamin may help with healthy blood pressure, joint health, reducing cancer risk, reduce chronic pain, and more.
+This critical vitamin may help with healthy blood pressure, and joint health, reducing cancer risk, reducing chronic pain, and more.

-A review of studies found that vitamin D supplements improve the innate and adaptive response to upper respiratory illnesses [R].
+A review of studies found that vitamin D supplements improve the innate and adaptive response to upper respiratory illnesses.

-I like this one for short-term use.
-Most people benefit from a lower dose supplement if they lack sun exposure, take medicines that deplete vitamin D3, or people who use a lot of sunscreen or live in northern latitudes.
+Most people benefit from vitamin D supplements if they lack sun exposure, take medicines that deplete vitamin D3 or people who use a lot of sunscreen, or live in northern latitudes.

 Bottom line: while your dose should be individualized, vitamin D3 is known to boost your body’s immunity.
 I recommend screening your blood levels of vitamin D with your doctor yearly or more.
 Always check with your doctor before adding vitamin K2 if you are on a blood thinner called warfarin.

 Immune Booster Supplements: Probiotics

 The best way to get probiotics is by eating fermented foods like:

 - Fermented teas like oolong or Pu erh

 Then, make sure to get a lot of good fiber from things like vegetables, seeds, nuts, and fruits to provide the digestive tract with prebiotics.
 You can buy supplements of probiotics as well, which are generally safe unless you are severely immune-compromised.